xream/subl/README.md

 - `url` - Absolute file:// link to the file, e.g. `file:///path/to/file.txt`
 - `line` - Line number in the file, e.g. `192`
 - `column` - Column number in the file, e.g. `14`

-- `path` - Path to Sublime Text, e.g. `/Applications/Sublime Text.app`
+`url` is the only required argument.
+All others are optional.
+If you don’t specify a `url`, Subl.app will throw an error dialog.

 ### Path

 The default path to Sublime Text is `/Applications/Sublime Text.app`.
-To change it, specify the `path` URL parameter.
+To change it, you can specify the additional `path` URL parameter.
 Ensure that any spaces are URL encoded as `%20`.

 Example:
 `subl://open?url=file://file.php&line=20&path=/Applications/Sublime%20Text%203.app`

+_(An even better solution is to just rename `Sublime Text 2.app` to `Sublime Text.app` in your `/Applications` dir, and it’ll work out of the box.)_

-## subl:// URLs with PHP errors
+## Sublime Text and PHP errors

 This code snippet will re-route all PHP errors to a custom error handler, and turn filenames into clicky Sublime Text links.